 It is clear that wishing is a more sophisticated attitude than wanting.
 You can tell more or less what I want by observing what I try to get.
 Wants are action-guiding in a way wishes are not.
 Wishing is more cognitive than wanting.
 I can have desires I do not think about, even desires that I am wholly unaware of, but I cannot have wishes that I do not think about.
 Wants are typically dispositional, but wishes are always occurrent.

-I suggest, tentatively and with considerable hesitation, that wishing is more like belief than like desire. this no doubt sounds paradoxical, but perhaps I can ease the apparent paradox at least a little.
+I suggest, tentatively and with considerable hesitation, that wishing is more like belief than like desire.
+This no doubt sounds paradoxical, but perhaps I can ease the apparent paradox at least a little.

 Desires stand in a very close relation to corresponding beliefs.
 If I want to go to the store, then typically I believe that I want to go to the store, that going to the store will satisfy my interests, that going to the store would be good for me, etc. If I would rather eat cake than peas, then typically I believe that I prefer eating cake to eating peas, that eating cake will better satisfy my interests than eating peas, etc.

 In cases like these, the belief that I want to go to the store or that I prefer cake to peas seems clearly separable from the desire or preference itself.
 Probably I can have such desires and preferences as these without having any beliefs about them, and certainly I can have mistaken beliefs about my preferences.
-In the latter case my behavior can ar least potentially reveal my error, as when I believe that I want to get a job but find myself doing everything I can to avoid it, or when I believe that I prefer chocolate to vanilla but invariably choose vanilla.
+In the latter case my behavior can at least potentially reveal my error, as when I believe that I want to get a job but find myself doing everything I can to avoid it, or when I believe that I prefer chocolate to vanilla but invariably choose vanilla.

 In the case of wishes, however, there is no dispositional or volitional element at all.
 I may wish I hadn’t made that clumsy remark yesterday, but this will not lead me to try to bring it about that I did not make the remark yesterday.